 Jen has been a beetle farmer, a fly trainer, and a lindy hopper.
 She grew up in the forests off Lake Sammamish near Redmond, Washington, spending most of her days exploring the microhabitats in her woods and resting in nature.
 Rooted in a deep love of biology, her academic path wound through animal behavior, animal husbandry (taking care of animals), evolution, ecology, and back to behavior, with jobs ranging from exotic vet care to child care and education, as well as quite a bit of swing dancing.

 Jen didn't always like insects.
 After an early career in behavior focused on the autism spectrum, Jen pursued graduate education to explore her bigger ideas about behavior and evolution.
 She looked at many graduate programs, but the only one that fit her interests was with Dr. Dave Gray... who studies evolution in cricket songs.
+Jen avoided contacting Dave for a whole year just because she was so averse to insects.

 There's a much longer story here, but to get to the point, there's this great fly with the name Ormia ochracea that is largely unstudied but quite interesting.
 Jen pursued this fly, observing various aspects of its life history.
 Two areas of research developed: how it overwinters and more importantly how gravid (pregnant) females find hosts.